-If these view counts are anything to go by, the video-sharing site could be considered a mainstay platform for music videos and children’s programming, and not just funny, meme-worthy videos.
+If these view counts are anything to go by, the video-sharing site could be considered a leading platform for music videos and kid-friendly content rather than just the meme-worthy viral videos the site was known for in its early days.

 Sorry was the 22nd video to reach the billion-view mark.
 However, the music video quickly proved itself, becoming one of the fastest to reach the 2 billion mark.
 It easily sailed on to 3 billion without much trouble.